alce/conekta-go/README.md

 Package conekta is a wrapper for the [conekta API](https://www.conekta.io/docs/api)

+## Important!!

+This package is considered *alpha* and the public API will still change slightly before it's considered stable.

 ## Getting Started

 First, get your account's private [API key](https://admin.conekta.io/#developers.keys).
 This package will need it in order to authenticate your requests.